You know you need to improve Facebook engagement rate for your Facebook page to succeed on the social media giant.

 That’s what this list is all about.

-I’m about to present a list of 61 tips you can use to increase Facebook engagement rate for your posts.
-All these tips are effective but some will work better than others, dependent on the nature of your page and your demographic.
+I’m about to present a list of 61 tips you can use to increase Facebook engagement rate for your posts, regardless of industry.

 The 61 Ways To Improve Facebook Engagement Rate